section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 In the code above we have to specify which kind of LIME interpretation we are dealing with.
 In this case, we have specified it as `lime_tabular.LimeTabularExplainer`.

-We also need to pass the `X_train.values`, `feature_names` and `class_names` as parameters.
+We also need to pass the `X_train.values`, `feature_names`,  and `class_names` as parameters.
 This allows LIME to understand the patterns in the input dataset so that it can be able to verify the prediction results.

 ### Applying the LIME explainer
 Let us apply this explainer to the 8th row of the dataset.